ozontech/file.d/plugin/output/clickhouse/README.md

 **`retry`** *`int`* *`default=10`*

 Retries of insertion.
-If file.d cannot insert for this number of attempts, file.d will fall with non-zero exit code.
+If File.d cannot insert for this number of attempts, File.d will fall with non-zero exit code.

 <br>